rolandbernard/thesis-axiom-weakening/notes/Thesis/Questions.md

     ```

 - [ ]  How come not of the reasoners be sound and complete?
 There seem to be many missing entailments/bugs.
+- [ ]  What tests to run?

+Ontologies:

+- Bioportal
+- Onto